suasuasuasuasua/nixos-config/modules/README.md

 ```

-- Inside of `flake-parts` are the setup files for the whole configuration
+- Inside of `darwin` are the modules for `nix-darwin` machines.
-  - Generally don't mess with these files unless you know what you're doing!
-- Inside of `home` are the user specific programs and configurations.
+- Inside of `home` are the modules for home-manager machines.
-- Inside of `nixos` are the system wide programs and configurations.
+- Inside of `nixos` are the modules for NixOS machines.